dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 discusses a 10,000 BP dig finding violence leaving dozens dead.
 Hardly warfare, IMO.

 First off, think about warfare in the late neolithic.
 It's hard.
-Yeh, you've got arrows, but the range is only a hundred yards, maybe.
+Yeh, you've got arrows, maybe ... but the range is only a hundred yards at best.
 That doesn't give you much of an advantage in time before the otherside reaches you and then, the best weapons are spears and rocks.
 Also, not great weapons.
 I mean, if you want to disable someone with a spear, you've got to hit the guy a couple times and what if he just